Bearing RTD Sensors for Machine Protection

 Bearing RTD Contact Assembly

-Use this construction when Pt100 stability, tip contact, insertion depth, lead protection, and protection-system compatibility drive the bearing-monitoring requirement.
+Use this construction when Pt100 stability, insertion depth, lead protection, and protection-system compatibility drive the bearing-monitoring requirement.

 Bearing RTD Configuration Options